lammps/lammps/doc/src/fix_ave_correlate_long.rst

 Restrictions
 """"""""""""

-This compute is part of the USER-MISC package.
+This compute is part of the EXTRA-FIX package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands